wwu-cs-support/jailify/README.md

 host.

 # Dependencies
+1. `jailify` is dependent on a ZFS dataset configured as a base jail that can be cloned to create new jails.
-1. `jailify` must have `sendmail` enabled in the jail.
+2. `jailify` must have `sendmail` enabled in the jail.
 This change can be made in the base jail that all future jails will be cloned from.
-2. `jailify` must have `/usr/share/ske1` formatted with an added `.ssh/` and an `authorized_keys` file for creation of user accounts to work.
+3. `jailify` must have `/usr/share/skel` formatted with an added `.ssh/` and an `authorized_keys` file for creation of user accounts to work.
 This change can also be made in the base jail.
-3. `jailify` also is dependent on `python3` being installed.
+4. `jailify` also is dependent on `python3` being installed.

 # Installation